Accessing our oral health (dental) services

 How do I request an appointment?

-To request an appointment, you can ring our Dental Contact Centre on 1300 552 626 between 8:30am and 4:30pm Monday to Friday (closed on public holidays).
-You will need your Medicare card when you ring and, if you are an adult, you will need your Centrelink card.
+To request an appointment, you can ring our Dental Contact Centre on 1300 552 626 or 02 6809 8621.
+You will need to give your Medicare card details when you ring.
+If you are an adult, you will also need to give your Centrelink Concession Card details.
+Please have these cards ready when you ring.

 In some cases you will be offered an appointment straight away but in most cases you will first be placed on a waiting list.